bigbadcon/bbc-11ty/src/faq-in-person.md

 ### When are games scheduled?

-We schedule all games after event submissions close on 7/31.
-You should hear back by 8/15 with your schedule.
+We schedule all games after event submissions close.
+You should hear back shortly after with your schedule.

 # Website FAQ